reactjs/react.dev/src/content/reference/react/use-client.md

 }
 ```

 For example, `Counter`'s parent component, `CounterContainer`, does not require `'use client'` as it is not interactive and does not use state.
-In addition, `CounterContainer` must be a Server Component as it reads from the local file system on the server, which is possibly only in a Server Component.
+In addition, `CounterContainer` must be a Server Component as it reads from the local file system on the server, which is possible only in a Server Component.

 There are also components that don't use any server or client-only features and can be agnostic to where they render.
 In our earlier example, `FancyText` is one such component.